brianebeling/Rethought.Perspective/README.md

 # Rethought.Perspective

+**This library is deprecated, no longer maintained and might be outdated, use at your own risk.**

 **.Net Standard Library** for the [Perspective API](https://www.perspectiveapi.com/).
 The Perspective API can be used to analyze messages based on certain models, like toxicity.